Vectorworks/developer-scripting/Function Reference/Functions/SubtractSolid.md

 ## Remarks
 [[User:CBM-c-|_c_]] (2018.02.11):  obj1 = clipped, obj2 = clipper

-Everything cuts the backmost object, which will be the 1st retrived using [[VS:FIn3D]].
+Everything cuts the backmost object, which will be the 1st retrived using [FIn3D](FIn3D.md).

 A solid subtraction has object type 84 and subtype 516.
-Mind, also other objects have type 84, such as Generic Solids (eventually generated using [[VS:ExtrudeAlongPath]])
+Mind, also other objects have type 84, such as Generic Solids (eventually generated using [ExtrudeAlongPath](ExtrudeAlongPath.md))

 ## Version
 Availability: from MiniCAD 7.0